jeremiahbaclig/Software-Engineering/PA4/Documents/README.txt

+README

 TIC TAC TOE (v1.3) - Program Description

-This program is a game that allows two users to play tic tac toe locally or a single player to play against an easy or advanced bot.
+This program is a game that allows two users to play tic tac toe locally.
 Running the game requires Unity to be installed.

 Downloading Unity to run the Game:

-1. Go to https://unity3d.com/get-unity/download and click "download Unity hub".
+1. Go to https://unity3d.com/get-unity/download and click "download Unity hub"

 2. Once downloaded, open Unity.
 On the leftmost column, click "Installs", click "add".
-Find and install 2019.4.21f1 (should be the recommended release).
+Find and install 2019.4.21f1 (should be the recommended release)

 3. Once finished, click on "Projects" on the leftmost column and click "add".
-Find corresponding project folder named TicTacToe(v1.1).
+Find corresponding project folder named TicTacToe(v1.1)

-4. After added, click to open the project.
+4. After added, click to open the project

 Running the Game: